desteves/pulumi-cloudflare-workers-ai/README.md

-# Pulumi-deployed Cloudflare Workers AI serverless app
+# Cloudflare Workers AI Demo

 The app displays a random quote and a text-to-image AI background representative of such.